-This critical skills course aims to develop these skills early in the university learning experience.
-This will aid the transition to third level while at the same time complementing and supporting disciplinary learning.
+Critical Skills aims to develop these abilities early in the university learning experience.
+This will help the progression into third level while at the same time complementing and supporting interdisciplinary learning.
 It is designed to help first year students to learn, experience, practice and develop essential skills that will support their learning.
 These skills include:

 We use innovative teaching techniques facilitated by the support of the library and the small class size to develop these skills.

-The First Year Critical Skills courses will be on offer as a 15 credit option, and you can choose to take a Critical Skills course as one of your credit-bearing courses in first year.
+Critical Skills courses will be on offer as a 15 credit option for First years only, and you can choose to take a Critical Skills course as one of your credit-bearing courses in first year.
 It will involve small group sessions every week, which will give you an opportunity to develop and practice these essential skills right from the outset.

-For the 2016/2017 year, the course is offered in seven distinct versions, and you can choose the one that most appeals to you.
+The course is offered in several distinct versions and a universal version.
+You just choose the one that most appeals to you.
 You can find out more during orientation week, and decide if you want to register for these.
 Availability is subject to timetable considerations and degree choice.